 Offered in a variety of sizes, vibratory finishers can be used to suit a wide array of mass finishing needs.
 Although they tend to be more expensive than barrel tumblers, vibratory finishers will end up saving you time and money because they’re faster than barrel tumblers and can hold and process various quantities of product at a time.
 The Avalon vibratory finishers come in several sizes, are designed for wet or dry media and are and excellent choice for large-production mass-finishing.

 Create the finish you want on your jewelry pieces in less time and for a lower overall cost with vibratory finishers.
 Have questions?
 Need advice?
-Give Rio Grande’s technical support team a call (at 800.545-6566) or visit Rio Grande’s website and we will be happy to help you choose the right tumbler to suit your finishing needs.
+Give Rio Grande’s Tech Team a call (at 800.545-6566) or visit Rio Grande’s website and we will be happy to help you choose the right tumbler to suit your finishing needs.